grnet/synnefo/docs/install-guide-debian.rst

 The ``CLOUDBAR_SERVICES_URL`` and ``CLOUDBAR_MENU_URL`` options are used by the Pithos web client to get from Astakos all the information needed to fill its own cloudbar.
 So we put our Astakos deployment urls there.

-The ``PITHOS_OAUTH2_CLIENT_CREDENTIALS`` setting is used by the pithos view in order to authenticate itself with astakos during the authorization grant procedure and it should container the credentials issued for the pithos view in `the pithos view registration step`__.

 __ pithos_view_registration_